 Fulminates are compounds that contain a carbon-nitrogen-oxygen group.
-Metal fulminates such as mercury, silver, gold are highly explosive.
+Metal fulminates such as mercury, silver, and gold are highly explosive.
 Explosions are typically initiated by heat.
-Silver fulminates can form in undiscarded Tollen's reagent.
-Document additional precautions such as those described in the opening paragraph of Section G above in your SOPs.
+Silver fulminates can form in un-discarded Tollens reagent.
+Document additional precautions (described in Section G above) in your SOPs.